 Brooklyn Bedding’s latex pillow has two options each for size and firmness: Queen & King, and Plush & Firm.
 I got the Queen pillow in Plush.

 It comes compressed in a box along with a removable cover.
-I thought this was a nice touch, as it provided an extra layer of protection your typical pillowcase may not to protect against stains, sweat, etc.
+I thought this was a nice touch, as it provides an extra layer of protection compared to a typical pillowcase that cannot be removed and may not be able to protect against stains, sweat, etc.

 The Queen pillow weighs 3.5 pounds and measures 16″×7″×29 — a pretty standard pillow size that fits well in a normal pillowcase.